During your studies

 The 100-day internship is not the only component of the mandatory practical semester.
 To obtain full recognition, you need to attend two block courses (Blockveranstaltungen or short BV).
 These consist of 25 teaching hours each, usually during a single week, and deal mostly with soft skills.

 The departments define catalogues of block courses for their students.
 The Career Center and the Language Center also offer suitable courses which are acknowledged by each department to a different extent.
-Please firstly find out which courses apply for your degree programme before signing up for any block course.
+Please firstly find out which courses apply for your degree program before signing up for any block course.

 As an international student, the primary purpose of studying in Germany is to gain experience within this new cultural environment.